gravitational/teleport/docs/4.2/aws_terraform_guide.md

   web_proxy_addr: teleport.example.com:443
 ```

-You can generate a token for adding the trusted cluster via the `tctl` command line tool after
+You can generate a token for adding the trusted cluster using `tctl tokens add --type=trusted_cluster` after connecting
-connecting to an auth server.
+to an auth server.
 Follow the instructions in our [trusted cluster guide](https://gravitational.com/teleport/docs/trustedclusters/#dynamic-join-tokens).

-## Some quick commands
+## Script to quickly connect to instances

 Here's a bash script that you can use to quickly connect to instances: